ranlib/vcf_annotator/README.md

    with about 11,000 rows this takes about 2 hours one-at-a-time calls because no all variants have annotation information
-3) data structure that hold the information and information is added to variants = dictionary index on hgvs terms, each entry = dictionary of annotation information
+3) data structure that hold the information and information is added to

+   variants = dictionary, index on hgvs terms, each entry = dictionary of annotation information
 4) procedure has 6 steps: